smcgann99/node-red-cosine-similarity-plus/README.md

 Array of Vector Arrays

-- The input is an array of vector arrays.
+- The input is an array of vector arrays. (created by the vectorize node)

 <hr>